cccbr/belfryprojects/content/docs/090-project-finance/index.md

 [THE BARRON BELL TRUST](https://www.nationalchurchestrust.org/barron-bell-trust).
 Preference is given to churches where the services are Low Church.
 Do not apply until at least 50% of money has been raised.
 Preference is given for applications where there is an intention to increase the number of bells to at least six.

-CHURCHCARE (https://www.churchofengland.org/more/church-resources/churchcare/our-conservation-grants).
+[CHURCHCARE](https://www.churchofengland.org/more/church-resources/churchcare/our-conservation-grants).
 Mainly gives grants for ancient bells and bells of historic interest, repairs to listed frames and bells.

-THE SHARPE TRUST (http://www.sharpetrustees.org.uk/trust.htm).
+[THE SHARPE TRUST](http://www.sharpetrustees.org.uk/trust.htm).
 Supports maintenance and restoration of bells in England and Wales.

 [THE NATIONAL CHURCHES TRUST](https://www.nationalchurchestrust.org/our-grants) (formerly Historic Churches Trust) supports structural repairs only, not bell restoration.
 Most grants are given in rural areas.